-Every student has an academic advisor.
-Your academic advisor will be in contact at least once in each of your first four semesters at CU and will offer wrap-around referrals to various other resources on campus.
-Your advisor may reach out to you to offer support when they think you’d benefit from it.
-You may have more than one academic advisor if you have multiple majors or minors and are welcome to connect with the advisor that best suits your needs.
+Every student has a primary academic advisor as part of a team of student support professionals.
+You will receive advisng support at least once in each of your first four semesters at CU and may be offered referrals to various other resources on campus.
+Your primary academic advisor may reach out to you to offer support when they think you’d benefit from it.
+Students may have more than one academic advisor for multiple majors or minors and are welcome to connect with the advisor that best suits their needs.

 Students have access to a variety of meeting modalities.
-All academic advising units offer expanded availability during peak registration weeks and you can connect with academic advisors in any college during weekly open hours.
+All academic advising units offer expanded availability during peak registration weeks.
+You can explore interests in colleges outside of your current college during weekly intra university transfer/exploration hours.